SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 ```

 ### Local messages
-Ensure the logs are received on the Rsyslog, meaning:
+Ensure the logs are received on the Rsyslog server, meaning:
 - Configurations are correctly undertaken on the remote equipements
 - Internal network flows are open on `TCP 514`